ytz2/YanhuaLintCode/chapter-51a-binary-tree-and-its-bfs.md

 ![](/assets/BSTchar.png)

-## 902. Flatten Binary Tree to Linked List
+## 902. Kth Smallest Element in a BST

 Given a binary search tree, write a function`kthSmallest`to find the kth smallest element in it.